Odette Harris: Career

 Harris' speciality is traumatic brain injury.
 She is a professor of neurosurgery at Stanford University School of Medicine, Vice Chair of Diversity for the Department of Neurosurgery, and Director of Brain Injury for Stanford Medical Center.
 Harris manages and coordinates the medical and surgical care of all patients with traumatic brain injury that are admitted to the Stanford System.
 She focuses on implementing and streamlining current treatment algorithms aimed at improving the outcomes of this growing population.
 The primary focus is specific not only to mortality, but to functional outcome improvements.
 Harris works in a collaborative manner with colleagues in Surgical Trauma, Neuro-Critical Care, Nursing, Rehabilitation and all related Specialties.
 She is the Deputy Chief of Staff, Rehabilitation at the Veterans Affairs Palo Alto Health Care System, which includes responsibilities for the varied programs of the Polytrauma System of Care, Spinal Cord Injury, Blind Rehabilitation Services, Recreational Therapy and Physical Medicine and Rehabilitation.
 The programs hold regional and national oversight, as part of a national infrastructure.

 Harris has authored several scientific articles and books, is a member of several Editorial Boards and National Committees including as the Associate Editor for Neurosurgery and as an appointed Member, National Football League (NFL) Head, Neck and Spine Committee.
 She also serves on several Boards including the Palo Alto Veterans Institute for Research (PAVIR) and Defense Health Board's (DHB) Trauma and Injury Subcommittee.
 Harris is a Trustee for the Boys and Girls Club of the Peninsula, the Castilleja School and Dartmouth College.
 She is a Fellow of the American Association of Neurological Surgeons and a member of the Congress of Neurological Surgeons.
 Harris was appointed a Fellow of the Aspen Global Leadership Network in 2018.
 She is a mentor with the National Mentoring Network.

 In 2017, she published Handbook of Neurosurgery, Neurology, and Spinal Medicine for Nurses and Advanced Practice Health Professionals.
 In 2018, she was the first African American woman to be appointed Professor of Neurosurgery at Stanford University.

 She spoke at the PINK Concussions conference in 2016.
 She is a board member of the Boys & Girls Clubs of America and spoke at their Women's Leadership event in 2017.

+Harris was invited to speak at the 2026 Geisel School of Medicine MD Investiture Ceremony and has been recognized for her spectacular sense of humor.